thaliyil/code-review-challenge/README.md

 ## Spot the Issues

 Reviewing code can be difficult.
-You can use the following list to help you understand what to look for when reading code:
+You can use the list in your handout to help you understand what to look for when reading code.